 A website that is easy and intuitive to navigate will keep your users engaged and improve SEO.
 You or an internet marketing firm can analyze your website’s navigability for a variety of factors:

-- External Links – These indicate to the search engine that you have done your research and include citations to the most authoritative sources on the subject.
-Because Google is hellbent on providing the most value to users—make sure to include outbound links so that they (and Google) know that your page is a one-stop-shop for info on the matter.
+These indicate to the search engine that you have done your research and include citations to the most authoritative sources on the subject.
+Because Google is hellbent on providing the most value to users, you need tomake sure to include outbound links so that they (and Google) know that your page is a one-stop-shop for info on the matter.

-- Use Tools.
 Take advantage of Google Analytics, Keyword Planner, AHREFS, SEMrush and a whole suite of other tools for all the information you could possibly need SEO-wise.
-You can assess how many people are visiting your website and how they are getting there.
+That way you can assess how many people are visiting your website and how they are getting there.

-- Conduct a Link Analysis.
 Are your links broken?
 Do you link to non-authoritative sources?
 How many authoritative links do you have out there?
 Google knows that being well-informed takes a village.
-Thus, authoritative links signal to Google that you’re information comes from research on the most relevant info on the topic.
+Thus, authoritative links signal to Google that your information comes from research on the most relevant info on the topic.

 Everybody’s buzzing about on-site versus off-site SEO and what that means.
 Well, this is very simple and is exactly how it sounds: on-site SEO are actions that take place on your physical website (front end or back end) which contribute to your SEO efforts.
 Off-site SEO entails different methods that have nothing to do with changes to your actual site, but will contribute to your SEO campaign efforts.